phorton1/Arduino-fridgeController/docs/analysis.md

 Otherwise, the inverter makes three rapid attempts to start the pump.
-If it fails to start the pump, it starts the fan and goes into error_state(3), flashing 3 times every four seconds
+If it fails to start the pump, it starts the fan and goes into error_state(3), flashing 3 times every four seconds  In the above plot, you can see the three flashes of the LED as indicated by the **blue line**.

 **(c) TIMED RESTART**